eventide-project/docs/core-concepts/messages-and-messaging/README.md

 ## JSON-transformation of messages is not recursive

 A message object should be easily convertible into a simple, flat key/value hash object.
-If a message attribute's value is a complex object (ie: it has attributes of its own), you will have to implement the transformation logic to convert the tree of objects message into JSON.
-The default, the built-in message transformation logic does not recurse through the depths of a message object graph.
+If a message attribute's value is a complex object (ie: it has attributes of its own), custom transformation logic to convert the tree of objects into hashes is required.
+The default, built-in message transformation logic does not recurse through the depths of a message object graph.

 ## Message names do not include namespaces